jeffreylanters/unity-entity-component-system/README.md

     // EXAMPLE: Access all the entities components foreach (var _entity in this.entities) { }

+    // EXAMPLE: Use the cached entity count to improve performance this.entityCount;

     // EXAMPLE: Use the static 'Instance' to access other systems InventorySystem.Instance;